legluondunet/MyLittleLutrisScripts/Twitch/README.md

 # Twitch App

 ### Description:
-This script will facilitate "Twitch App" install on Linux OS.
-During install, please let all options by default.
-Thanks to the people who helped us play this game in the best conditions on Linux platform.
+This script will facilitate you install of this application on Linux OS: "Twitch App" provided by https://www.twitch.tv/.
+During install please let all options by default.
+Big thanks to people who gave their time to permit us using this application in the best conditions on Linux platform.

 ### Technical notes:
 - This script will automatically download the latest official Twitch App version.